Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Controller Experiments

 We first focus on the difference in performance between DC and SLMP, without and with hysteresis.
 Table~\ref{tab:control_experiments_results_target_vx} summarizes the statistics from the Monte-Carlo runs, and Figure~\ref{fig:sk_gncstack2_box_set1} shows the distribution of the achieved violation of $v_x$ after control on the top row, and the yearly cost on the bottom row.

-First, we observe by comparing cases 1A and 1B that the DC without or with hysteresis perform similarly; in contrast, looking at cases 1C and 1D, SLMP performs significantly worse than the other three cases when hysteresis is not used.
-The need for hysteresis is apparent by the top row in Figure~\ref{fig:sk_gncstack2_box_set1}, where the achieved $v_x$ violations between 1A and 1B are similar, and starkly different between 1C and 1D; in cases 1A, 1B and 1D a tight $v_x$ violation is achieved, while in 1C, the minimization problem aims to satisfy the targeting constraint at a higher tolerance, thus resulting in a higher cumulative cost.
+We observe by comparing cases 1A and 1B that the DC without or with hysteresis performs similarly; in contrast, looking at cases 1C and 1D, SLMP performs significantly worse than the other three cases when hysteresis is not used.
+The need for hysteresis is apparent by the top row in Figure~\ref{fig:sk_gncstack2_box_set1}, where the achieved $v_x$ violations between 1A and 1B are similar, and starkly different between 1C and 1D; in cases 1A, 1B and 1D a tight $v_x$ violation is achieved, while in 1C, the minimization problem aims to satisfy the targeting constraint at a higher tolerance, thus resulting in a higher cumulative cost. \review{With SLMP, a tighter $v_{x,\rm tol}$ reduces the yearly station-keeping cost, highlighting that the long-term benefit of aligning the controlled trajectory closer to the reference outweighs the higher maneuver cost for a maneuver instance.
+Such an effect is not pronounced for DC due to its quadratic convergence of $|v_x^{\rm EM} - \bar{v}_x^{\rm EM}| \ll v_{x,\rm tol}$.} \review{In cases within 1A and 1B, we find similar performances with $v_{x,\rm trig} = 10$~\SI{}{m/s} and $v_{x,\rm trig} = 20$~\SI{}{m/s}, and a comparatively worse performance with $v_{x,\rm trig} = 30$~\SI{}{m/s}.
+Such an increase in cumulative cost is attributed to the impact of an excessively high $v_{x,\rm trig}$, which results in less frequent, but cumulatively costly station-keeping controls.}